 Put it all together, and it does not sound as if Alderson and the Mets plan to be a Dodgers-level behemoth immediately in 2021; the moves to bring New York to that level would likely make it harder to contend in the years afterward, after all.
 This is a longer-term project, but by no means one that requires several years of patience.

 It never seemed logical to believe that there was a way to go from as bad as the Mets were at the end of 2020 to being the class of their Division in a single year.
-At lease, not without a dramatic negative impact on their long-term competitiveness.
+At least, not without a dramatic negative impact on their long-term competitiveness.
 On the other hand, that doesn't mean that they should be raising the white flag for 2021 and standing idly by while the rest of the Division gets better.
-The goal this season should be to put forth a team that's exciting and truly competitive, but is also a steppingstone to a New York Mets team in a year or two that has a chance to be the best team in the Division.
-Were not talking "meaningful games in September" here.
+The goal this season should be to put forth a team that's exciting and truly competitive but is also a stepping stone to a New York Mets team in a year or two that has a chance to be the best team in the Division.
+We're not talking "meaningful games in September" here.
 That would be breaking faith with what Alderson and Steve Cohen promised the fans at their inaugural press conference.

 Indeed, Alderson has since indicated that the Mets could be in on more than one premium free agent, and active in other channels, too.
 As Cohen said in that first press conference, "This is a major market team, and it should have a budget commensurate with that."
 I think we can all agree with that, and I believe it's really important to send the fans and the rest of baseball a message by having a real impact off-season for the first time in a decade and a half.